 It may be that weighed down by the hurt and the pain you feel too weak and vulnerable to ask for help.
 I’ve often heard ones say that you are expected to be strong and fight for help when you are at your weakest.
 Sadly this may be true.
 But never give up.
 You deserve support and help to recover.
 Everyone will need different things and it is important to explore what these are.
 What matters is that you try to find it.
 I like to think of it as little hidden clues on the road to healing.
 Some you find will help you and spur you on, some will be like a bridge and carry you over obstacles that will get in the way.
 Others may hinder more than help and knock you back a few paces.
 Whatever the case seek out help, find what works for you and use that help to support you as you heal.

 Learn about Trauma

-For me the biggest aid to my healing from birth trauma was finding others who had experienced and suffered from it too.
-To speak to others that knew how I felt, that understood my feelings, worries and anxieties bought me great solace.
-I no longer felt alone, but wrapped in arms of comfort.
+For me, the biggest aid to my healing from birth trauma was finding others who had experienced and suffered from it too.
+To speak to others who knew how I felt, who understood my feelings, worries and anxieties bought me great solace.
+I no longer felt alone but wrapped in arms of comfort.
 I realised that it wasn’t just me, that I wasn’t weird or going mad but that others too had felt as I did and could offer me the support I needed.
-Also having others around me that had also travelled the road to healing gave me the hope I desperately needed to keep going.
+Also having others around me who had also travelled the road to healing gave me the hope I desperately needed to keep going.
 At times they just took my hand and other times they carried me.
 So seek out others who too are healing, you will all be at different stages but draw on their strength to get you through.
-There are many wonderful sources of support especially on social media such as the Birth Trauma Association, Birth Trauma Trust Discussion Group, of course unfold your wings and the weekly #BirthTraumaChat
+There are many wonderful sources of support especially on social media such as the Birth Trauma Association.

 Grieve what you have lost